SNB urges UBS, Credit Suisse to improve capital, leverage ratios

-ZURICH The Swiss National Bank on Thursday urged UBS UBSN.VX and Credit Suisse CSGN.VX to improve their capital and leverage ratios, which it said would be a key focus in the event of a crisis.
+ZURICH Dec 12 The Swiss National Bank on Thursday urged UBS and Credit Suisse to improve their capital and leverage ratios, which it said would be a key focus in the event of a crisis.

 "It is vital for the big banks to continue improving their capitalization, particularly as regards to the leverage ratio," SNB Vice Chairman Jean-Pierre Danthine said on Thursday at the central bank's quarterly monetary policy assessment.